ericoporto/fgmk/docs/Markdown/Specification/Specification.md

 - `World`: describes the initial states of the environment.

     - `initLevel` : the key name of the level the player chara begins.
 This is the first map you see after the start screen.

+    - `initMusic` : the name of the music in the opening screen.

+    - `battleMusic` : the name of the default music to play in battle if no music is specified.

+    - `battleVictoryMusic` : the name of the default music to play when the battle ends in victory if no music is specified.

+    - `initActions` : in the opening screen, when start is clicked, these actions should be executed.

 ## items.json